zytfo/guidelines/development/sdk-development.md

 Check the [Http implementations](https://github.com/nemtech/nem2-sdk-java/blob/master/src/main/java/io/nem/sdk/infrastructure/AccountHttp.java) in case you doubt about some API endpoint.

-:warning: The **repositories returns Models instead of DTOs**, you will need to do the [Models](#models) before finish the API wrapper.
+:warning: The **repositories return Models instead of DTOs**.
+You will need to code the [Models](#models) before finish the API wrapper.

 ### Models

 [Java models example](https://github.com/nemtech/nem2-sdk-java/tree/master/src/main/java/io/nem/sdk/model).

-The models are by default immutable, consider use the different tools that your language provides regarding immutability.
-The models aims to hide the complexity, like type conversion or relationship between objects.
+The models are by default immutable.
+The models aim to hide the complexity, like type conversion or relationship between objects.

  You will find in the different implementations different invariants to ensure the object is well constructed and a nicer API is published.

-Strange things to consider:
+Particular decisions to consider:

 - `uint64` support: meanwhile [Java supports big numbers](https://docs.oracle.com/javase/7/docs/api/java/math/BigInteger.html), for example JavaScript doesn't.
-So, JavaScript SDK has a custom class to handle the [`uint64` types](https://github.com/nemtech/nem2-sdk-typescript-javascript/blob/master/src/model/UInt64.ts).
-If your language supports `uint64` just use that implementation, in case your language doesn't support it, consider adapt the `UInt64.ts` implementation to your language.
+The JavaScript SDK has a custom class to handle the [`uint64` types](https://github.com/nemtech/nem2-sdk-typescript-javascript/blob/master/src/model/UInt64.ts).
+If your language supports `uint64` use that implementation.
+Otherwise, adapt the `UInt64.ts` implementation to your language.
 - API conversions: The API returns the data sometimes compressed, you might need to convert that types for the user.
-- [Mosaics](https://github.com/nemtech/nem2-sdk-java/blob/master/src/main/java/io/nem/sdk/model/mosaic/MosaicId.java) & [Namespaces](https://github.com/nemtech/nem2-sdk-java/blob/master/src/main/java/io/nem/sdk/model/namespace/NamespaceId.java) IDs: The Namespaces and Mosaics aren't strings any more compared to NEM1.
+- [Mosaics](https://github.com/nemtech/nem2-sdk-java/blob/master/src/main/java/io/nem/sdk/model/mosaic/MosaicId.java) & [Namespaces](https://github.com/nemtech/nem2-sdk-java/blob/master/src/main/java/io/nem/sdk/model/namespace/NamespaceId.java) IDs: The Namespaces and Mosaics aren't strings any more compared to NIS1.
 As you can see in the class, the `string` name is optional.
-Since at creation time you add the string name, but when you receive the Namespace/Mosaic from network it comes in form of `uint64` ID.
+At creation time you add the string name, but when you receive the Namespace/Mosaic from the network, it comes in formatted as`uint64` ID.
 A specific endpoint returns the Namespace/Mosaic `string` name.
-We did a Service to return the Mosaic with the `string` name automatically for the user, check the implementation [here](https://github.com/nemtech/nem2-sdk-typescript-javascript/blob/master/src/service/MosaicService.ts) (just available in TypeScript SDK version).
+We did a Service to return the Mosaic with the `string` name automatically for the user, check the implementation [here](https://github.com/nemtech/nem2-sdk-typescript-javascript/blob/master/src/service/MosaicService.ts) (only available in TypeScript SDK version).

 ### Transaction Serialization

 :warning: The Transaction Serialization will change when [catbuffer][catbuffer] tool is finished.
 Meanwhile, we will use [flatbuffers][flatbuffers].

 A Transaction needs a particular serialization schema in binary optimized in size.
-Because of it, the transaction serialization has multiple steps to keep easy to create transactions and maintain the schema serialization.
+The transaction serialization has multiple steps to keep easy to create transactions and maintain the schema serialization.

-#### Generating the buffer classes (the easy part)
+#### Generating the buffer classes: The easy part

 1. Install the [flatbuffers tool](https://github.com/google/flatbuffers/releases), you might need to compile it.
 Use version 1.7.1 or newer.
 2. [Compile the schema for your language](https://google.github.io/flatbuffers/flatbuffers_guide_using_schema_compiler.html).
 [Download the flatbuffers files here][flatbuffers-files].
 3. Move the generated files to your `model/transaction` SDK folder.
 [Example](https://github.com/nemtech/nem2-sdk-java/tree/master/src/main/java/io/nem/sdk/model/transaction).

-#### Creating the Schema class (the difficult part)
+#### Creating the Schema class: The difficult part

 4. Create the [Schema class](https://github.com/nemtech/nem2-sdk-java/blob/master/src/main/java/io/nem/sdk/model/transaction/Schema.java).
 5. Create the [SchemaAttribute class](https://github.com/nemtech/nem2-sdk-java/blob/master/src/main/java/io/nem/sdk/model/transaction/SchemaAttribute.java).